ashlinaronin/course-roster/README.md

 By Julio Diaz && Ashlin Aronin, 23-Sep-2015

-A course roster using Angular-ui router and AJAX.
+A course roster using Angular-ui router.

 Setup
 ----------